Daylight Lamps

 What to look for in a daylight lamp?

-Daylight lamps are typically marketed as 10.000 lux.
+Daylight lamps are typically marketed as 10,000 lux.
 While this is indeed the gold standard for bright light therapy, it’s a misleading feature to base your purchase on.
-After having read this section, you will understand why that is and what to look for, instead.
+After reading this section, you will understand why that is and what to look for instead.
+The following factors are a personal selection, derived from my own experience as well as talks with researchers and clinicians.

 Size: Seek lamps with a large light area